philgyford/ansible-multi-django/README.md

 Very in progress.

+## Vagrant

+To set up the Vagrant box:

+	$ vagrant up

+To subsequently run ansible over the box again:

 	$ vagrant provision

+Or, possibly quicker:

+	$ ansible-playbook --private-key=.vagrant/machines/default/virtualbox/private_key --user=vagrant --connection=ssh --inventory-file=.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory -v vagrant.yml

-Once it's run you can ssh in to Vagrant using the `deploy` user:
+NOT WORKING: Once it's run you can ssh in to Vagrant using the `deploy` user:

 	$ ssh deploy@192.168.33.15

 And the password defined in `env_vars/base.yml`.
-The IP address is set in `Vagrantfile`.
+The IP address is set in `Vagrantfile` and `inventories/vagrant`.

 ## Notes